 BACKGROUND

 Briefly describe the origins and history of the museum, and how it came to be that such relevant items arrived in its current care – a founding collection? subsequent donations?
-Describe the nature of the museum, and its context; ie, topics of focus?
+Describe the nature of the museum, and its context; i.e., topics of focus?
 Volunteer-run?
 Non-profit?
 Small town?
 City?
 Associated with a larger institution?

 Acknowledge the Truth and Reconciliation Commission’s Call to Action #67, and Bill C-15 (UNDRIP) articles 11 & 12, and how this sets the course for this policy.